Can Collagen Peptides Cause Acne ?

 Do Topical Peptides Help With Acne Scars?

-Is It Better to Take Collagen or Use Topical Peptides for Acne-Prone Skin?
+Is It Better to Use Collagen or Topical Peptides for Acne-Prone Skin?

 How Can I Prevent Breakouts When Taking Collagen?